ericmjl/thesis/text/01-introduction.md

 Doing an analogous computation for tree 2 yields a log likelihood score of -2.19.

 In principle, this procedure has to be for every possible nucleotide in the internal nodes.
-The sum of all log likelihood scores gives the likelihood of the tree, given the sequence at a position $i$ in a multiple sequence alignment.
-This computation is then repeated for a new tree topology.
+The sum of all log likelihood scores gives the log likelihood of the tree, given the sequence at a position $i$ in a multiple sequence alignment.
+This computation is then repeated for every position in a sequence alignment.
 This makes maximum likelihood methods computationally more expensive than maximum parsimony methods.

+Yet, we run into a problem: it is computationally infeasible to compute the likelihood for every single topology!
+This is because the total tree space possible, according to Feltenstein (2004) [@Feltenstein:2004ws], is:

+$$ \frac{(2n-3)!}{2^{n-2}(n-2)!} $$

-In practice, the transition matrix is pre-specified, and the tree is iteratively built using a greedy algorithm, the details of which can be found in Feltenstein (2004) [@Feltenstein:2004ws].
+Thus, in practice, trees are iteratively built using a greedy algorithm, the details of which can be found in Feltenstein (2004) [@Feltenstein:2004ws].
 Briefly, however, the steps  include greedily computing the best placement to add a new sequence, given the tree constructed for the existing sequences (#cite), and performing local rearrangements after addition of a sequence to see if there exists a better topology (#cite).
 In addition to finding the right topology, branch lengths (representing evolutionary distance) are also computed.

 ### Bayesian Phylogenetic Inference